StudioPlug/StudioPlug-Releases/README.md

 Found a bug or have feedback?

-Visit [studioplug.app](https://studioplug.app) or contact the StudioPlug team.
+Visit [studioplug.app](https://studioplug.app) or contact me at contact@studioplug.app

 ---